gxlmyacc/react-url-loader/README.md

 ## 🎯 Use Cases

 - **React Applications**: Perfect for React projects with complex asset structures
-- **Component Libraries**: When components have their own assets and styles
+- **Self-managed Images**: When project images are managed in project image directories and introduced through require/import
-- **Multi-page Applications**: When different pages output to different directories
+- **Multi-output Directories**: When build outputs are distributed to different directories
-- **Style-heavy Projects**: Projects with extensive use of SCSS/SASS/LESS

 ## 🤝 Contributing